Table of Content

 What are the Metallic Qualities of the Transition Metals?

 The transition metals exhibit typical metallic properties such as malleability, ductility, high tensile strength, and metallic lustre.
 They are generally good conductors of heat and electricity and tend to crystallize in BCC (body-centred cubic), CCP (cubic close-packed), or HCP (hexagonally close-packed) structures.

 However, trends can be observed in the metallic properties of the transition elements.
-For example, elements such as chromium and molybdenum are some of the hardest transition metals because they contain a large number of unpaired electrons.
+For example, elements such as chromium and molybdenum are some of the hardest transition metals because they contain many unpaired electrons.

 Explain the Reason Behind the High Melting/Boiling Points of Transition Elements.